 and sufferings of Nigerians amidst plenty and abundance

 of these products.
-As the 6th largest producer of petroleum,
+As the sixth largest oil exporter

-products has been erratic and on sharp decline.
-Ironically,
+been erratic and on sharp decline.
+Ironically, as supply

 The combined impact of erratic and inadequate supply